ppKrauss/sql-term/README.md

 For each namespace the "canonic term" concept can change, from standardized to "most-popular" statistics.
 Semantic conflict or compromise between canonic term and its synonymous, are both valid, semantic analyses is out of scope of this project.
 The is_cult flag is an option to

 For searching and resolving, use a base-namespace as target and adopt its mask with `term1.get_basemask(label)` for all searches and resolutions.
 To offer more specific language-target options in the interface, use `term1.get_baselangs(label)`.

-3) futuro: lexema também pode ter seu metaphone
-... restrição de busca por LANG vem do ns_base, mas pode ser uma máscara-ou ...
-Ver caso Caboverde onde há sempre duas linguas suspeitas, a do país de origem e a do artigo.
-O usuário pode indicar ordem de busca por línguas, e depois comprar o score...
-No caso de construção de regex,

-1) getns_base = somente os namespaces-base, como opção de busca ...

 ## Populating with other data
 ...
 CSV import , SQL import ...
 Namespaces...